rm511130/tanzu-jupyter-notebook/README.md

 - Open a browser at [http://34.74.229.140/?token=workshop](http://34.74.229.140/?token=workshop)
 - You should see a Jupyter Notebook that is running in the `small` K8s cluster on `pcf4u.com`

-### Step 6 - Alternative B - If using a K8s environment that does not auto-create a LoadBalancer for you:
+### Alternative B - If using a K8s environment that does not auto-create a LoadBalancer for you:

 ```
 kubectl expose deployment jupyter -n jupyter --type=NodePort --target-port=8888